hynek/svcs/docs/integrations/fastapi.md

 To get it there you have to instantiate your FastAPI application with a *lifespan*.
 Whatever this lifespan yields, becomes the initial request state via shallow copy.

-To keep track of its registry for later overwriting, *svcs* comes with the {class}`svcs.fastapi.lifespan` decorator that remembers the registry on the lifespan object (see below in testing to see it in action):
+To keep track of its registry for later overwriting, *svcs* comes with the {class}`svcs.fastapi.lifespan` decorator that remembers the registry on the lifespan object:

 ```python
 from fastapi import FastAPI